-The term spread, defined as the difference between the term contracts of Japanese yen Tokyo interbank offered rates (TIBOR) and the overnight call rate, declined significantly (Figure 4).
-In that context, the maturity of short-term funds-supplying operation does matter as an element in changes in the composition of the central bank balance sheet.
-During the QEP, the maturity of money market operations lengthened for the smooth provision of ample liquidity, running for ten months in bill-purchase operations at the final stage of the QEP (Figure 5).
-In that sense, the BOJ's QEP was carried out by implementing short-term funds-supplying operations in a flexible manner in terms of both instrument and maturity, thereby producing the significant effect of mitigating liquidity risk.
+The term spread, defined as the difference between the term contracts of the yen Tokyo interbank offered rate (TIBOR) and the overnight call rate, declined significantly (Figure 4).
+In this context, the maturity of the short-term funds-supplying operation does matter as an element in changes in the composition of the central bank balance sheet.
+During the QEP, the maturity of money market operations lengthened for the smooth provision of ample liquidity, running for 10 months in bill-purchasing operations at the final stage of the QEP (Figure 5).
+In this sense, the BOJ's QEP was carried out by implementing short-term funds-supplying operations in a flexible manner in terms of both instrument and maturity, thereby producing the significant effect of mitigating liquidity risk.

-Note that the liquidity effect is likely to differ, depending on the conditions of the financial system.
-In fact, we can see a more significant decline in the term spread after the introduction of the zero interest rate policy in February 1999.
-Before then, Japanese financial institutions as a whole confronted severe credit constraints, and a significant liquidity event occurred virtually every business day.
+Note that the liquidity effect is likely to differ, depending on the conditions of the financial system.16 In fact, we can see a more significant decline in the term spread after the introduction of the ZIRP in February 1999.
+Before then, Japanese financial institutions as a whole confronted severe credit constraints, and a significant liquidity event occurred virtually every business day.17